Nabin-Raj-Badu/nabin-knowledge/README.md

 # nabin-knowledge
-This is my first Git Tepository
+This is my first Git Repository